cmaureir/progra-alma/lectures/week8/lecture31.rst

 The ``w = Tk()`` statement
 creates the main window,
-and assigns it, to the ``w`` variable.
+and assigns it to the ``w`` variable.
-All GUI should have a main window in which things will be added.
+All GUIs need to have a main window in which things will be added.
-This line goes at the beginning of the program always.
+This line must be always near the beginning of the program.

 The ``w.mainloop()`` statement
-indicates to the interface that should just wait for the user to do something.
+tells the interface to wait
+for the user to do something.
-This line must always be at the end of the program.
+This line must be always at the end of the program.

 .. index:: event loop

 When executed,
-may find out that the program does not end.
+you may find out that the program does not finish.
 This is because the ``mainloop()`` method call is «stuck» waiting for something to happen.
 This is called an **event loop**,